-Protect – protect the injured area by stopping the exercise or training and avoiding any further exercises that causes pain to the muscle.
+Protect – Protect the injured area by stopping the exercise or training and avoiding any further exercises that cause pain to the muscle.

-Any activity that places stress or causes pain within the hamstrings should not be performed.
+Rest – Do not train.
+Don’t perform any activity that places stress or causes pain within the hamstrings.

-Compression – a compression wrap may help with the swelling
+Compression – A compression wrap may help reduce the swelling.

 I recommend not doing any intense sprinting from 6-8 weeks after the point of no pain.
 This gives you plenty of time to introduce and implement recovery work to strengthen the hamstrings.

-It may seem like a long time out, but I believe if the issue is taken care of properly the first time around, then it greatly reduces the risk of the same injury occurring again.
+It may seem like a long time but if the issue is taken care of properly then it greatly reduces the risk of the same injury occurring again.

-It’s important for coaches to be careful when it comes to recovery times even if the athlete has completed the rest prescribed by a health professional.
+It’s important for coaches to be careful when it comes to the length in recovery time.

-Remember, recovery times will often vary for different individuals and the demand placed on the hamstrings of an athlete are much greater than that of the average person.
+Remember, recovery times will often vary for different individuals.
+Also, the demands placed on the hamstrings of an athlete are much greater than that of the average person.

-A good way in determining your state of recovery is to simply compare how the previously injured hamstring feels compared to the uninjured one.
+A good way to determine the state of recovery is to simply compare how the previously injured hamstring feels compared to the uninjured one.

 - Get regular deep tissue massages.
 If you are unable to get regular massages then purchase a foam roller and massage ball.
 They work great!

-- During training, complete simultaneous eccentric-concentric exercises so that the hamstrings can cope with high forces during ground contact.
+- Complete simultaneous eccentric and concentric exercises during your training.
+Do this so that the hamstrings can cope with high forces during ground contact.

 - Wear appropriate clothing for the weather conditions.
 Keep warm in cold conditions.
 Thermal clothing is a great option.